 In 2014, an Economic Development Commission (EDC) was established and charged with the development of a strategic plan to reduce the County's reliance on defense spending by broadening the local economy.
 Consultants from the University of Maryland and Towson University completed industry cluster and innovation network analyses, comparative studies on cyber security, irregular warfare and unmanned systems, baseline economic studies on agriculture, and SWOT analyses on advanced manufacturing, defense, retail, service and agriculture and seafood businesses.
 In 2015, a private firm was engaged to analyze the County's tourism and hospitality industry with an eye to increasing quality of life aspects that support the retention and growth of a highly skilled workforce.
 The EDC guided the development of these studies and DED published "A Strategic Plan for Building an Innovation Driven Economy," which the Commissioners adopted in early 2017.
-The data and information provided in the section below, titled "Non-Defense Industries and Technology Commercialization" provides insight to the EDC's plan to broaden the local economy.
+The EDC has begun the process of the required 2022 update to the Comprehensive Economic Development Strategy The data and information provided in the section below, titled "Non-Defense Industries and Technology Commercialization" provides insight to the EDC's current plan to broaden the local economy.